Duel (1971 film): Plot

-David Mann, a middle-aged salesman driving on a business trip in a Plymouth Valiant sedan, encounters a dilapidated tanker truck driving slowly in the Mojave Desert.
-Mann passes the truck but it speeds up, roars past him, then resumes driving slowly.
+David Mann is a middle-aged salesman driving on a business trip.
+He encounters a dilapidated tanker truck in the Mojave Desert.
+Mann passes the truck, but the truck speeds up and roars past him.
 When Mann overtakes and passes it again, the truck blasts its horn.
-Mann pulls into a gas station and the truck parks next to him.
-Mann phones his wife, who is upset with him after an argument the previous night.
-The station attendant tells Mann he needs a new radiator hose, but Mann scoffs, believing that the attendant is trying to sell him an unnecessary replacement part.

-Back on the road, the truck catches up and passes Mann, then blocks his path each time he attempts to pass it.
-After taunting Mann this way for a while, the driver waves him past, causing Mann to nearly hit an oncoming vehicle.
-Mann finally passes the truck using an unpaved turnout next to the highway, then glances at his rear window and waves.
-The truck briefly slows, but then begins tailgating Mann's car at increasingly high speed, the underpowered Plymouth barely able to stay ahead of the truck.
-Mann swerves his car off the road, loses control, and slams sideways into a fence across from a diner as the truck continues down the road.
+Mann pulls into a gas station, and shortly after the truck arrives and parks next to him.
+Mann phones his wife, who is upset after their previous night's argument.
+The station attendant tells him he needs a new radiator hose, but he declines the repair.

-Mann enters the restaurant to compose himself.
-Upon returning from the restroom, he sees the truck parked outside.
-He studies the patrons, identifies one who is wearing the same type of boots as the truck driver, and confronts him.
-The confused and offended patron beats Mann and leaves in a different truck.
-The pursuing truck leaves moments later, indicating that its driver never entered the diner.
+Back on the road, the truck catches up, passes, then blocks Mann whenever he attempts to pass.
+After antagonizing Mann for some time, the driver waves him past, but Mann nearly hits an oncoming vehicle.
+He then passes the truck using an unpaved turnout next to the highway.

-Mann continues on his journey, stopping to help a stranded school bus.
-In the process, his front bumper gets caught underneath the bus's rear bumper.
-The truck appears in a tunnel down the road, causing Mann to panic.
-He and the bus driver free his car, and Mann flees as the truck helps push the school bus onto the road.
+The truck tailgates Mann at increasingly high speed.
+Mann loses control and crashes into a fence across from a diner.
+The truck continues down the road.
+Mann enters the restaurant to compose himself and sees the truck parked outside.
+He studies the patrons and confronts one he believes to be the truck driver.
+The offended patron beats Mann and leaves in a different truck.
+The pursuing truck leaves seconds later, indicating that its driver was never inside the diner.

-Mann stops at a railroad crossing and waits for a Southern Pacific freight train to pass through.
-The truck appears from behind and pushes Mann's car towards the oncoming train.
-Mann stands on the brake and shifts into reverse.
-As soon as the train passes, Mann floors the gas, crosses the tracks and runs off the road.
-The truck continues down the road and Mann slowly follows.
+Mann leaves and stops to help a stranded school bus, but his front bumper gets caught underneath the bus' rear bumper.
+The truck appears at the end of a tunnel.
+Mann and the bus driver free his car, and Mann flees.
+Down the road, he stops at a railroad crossing for a freight train to pass through.
+The truck appears from behind and pushes Mann's car toward the oncoming train.
+The train passes, and Mann crosses the tracks and pulls over.
+The truck continues down the road, and Mann slowly follows.